BiggerPockets/patterns/_patterns/use-repository-pattern-to-decouple.md

 ---
 categories: Ruby
-name: Use Repository pattern to decouple persistence from domain logic
+name: Use Repository pattern to decouple persistence from domain logic for API calls
 ---

 ## The problem